- Facts to Know

-The American College of Rheumatology criteria for fibromyalgia require that a person has had widespread pain above and below the waist, on both sides of the body and in the axial skeleton, for at least three months, as well as pain on palpation of at least 11 of 18 specific tender point sites.
-You can view an illustration of common tender points in fibromyalgia at http://www.nlm.nih.gov/medlineplus/ency/imagepages/9758.htm.
+The American College of Rheumatology criteria for fibromyalgia used to require that a person had widespread pain above and below the waist, on both sides of the body and in the axial skeleton, for at least three months, as well as pain on palpation of at least 11 of 18 specific tender point sites.
+As a reference, you can view an illustration of common tender points in fibromyalgia.

-Your health care provider will diagnose you based on your symptoms, a complete medical history, physical exam and tests to rule out other conditions such as lupus, rheumatoid arthritis or hypothyroidism.
+Your health care provider will diagnose you based on your pain and other symptoms, a complete medical history, physical exam and tests to evaluate for other conditions such as lupus, rheumatoid arthritis or hypothyroidism.

-In addition to the pain, sleep problems and fatigue are common in patients with fibromyalgia.
+In addition to the pain, sleep problems and fatigue are common in people with fibromyalgia.
 Other associated symptoms may include the following:

 Fibromyalgia also may coexist with other chronic painful conditions such as osteoarthritis, rheumatoid arthritis or low back pain.
 It frequently is accompanied by central sensitivity syndromes, including irritable bowel syndrome, interstitial cystitis, restless leg syndrome, temporomandibular disorder (TMD), tension-type headaches or migraines, chronic pelvic pain, endometriosis and chronic prostatitis.
 There also appears to be a link between fibromyalgia and chronic fatigue syndrome (CFS).
 Up to 70 percent of people with fibromyalgia fit the criteria for CFS.